PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-08 12:04:08
+Last updated: 2024-04-08 12:04:41
-Random Quote: I don't need a calculator, dad.
-I am one. - Sheldon Cooper
+Random Quote: I'm telling you that there is. - Ulana Khomyuk